regularhunter/gumdrop/CONTRIBUTING.md

 # Contribution guidelines

-Thank you for considering contributing to the Amberol project!
+Thank you for considering contributing to the Gumdrop project!

 Following these guidelines helps to communicate that you respect the time of the developers managing and developing this free software project.
 In return,